Il talismano della felicità

 Il talismano della felicità (/it/; lit.
-'The Talisman of Happiness'), written by magazine editor Ada Boni, is a well-known Italian cookbook originally published in 1929.
+'The Talisman of Happiness'), written by magazine editor Ada Boni, is a well-known Italian cookbook originally published in 1927.
 The book is considered one of the defining recipe and cooking-advice collections in Italian cuisine, and quickly became a staple for generations of Italian women.
 The book has never been out of print in Italy, and sold more than a million copies.
-An American edition was published in 1950.
+An abridged American edition was published in 1950, and a complete American edition was published in 2025.

 Background

 Ada Boni was editor of a magazine Preziosa, and began including her recipes there in 1915 before publishing her collected recipes.
 Il talismano della felicità is believed to be the first Italian cookbook specifically targeted towards housewives, and along with the work of Pellegrino Artusi and Editoriale Domus' Il cucchiaio d'argento, it is considered one of the defining recipe and cooking-advice collections in Italian cuisine.
 It quickly became a staple for generations of Italian women.
 The standard edition is 1,054 pages long and was last reissued in 1999.
 There is also an abridged version known as Il piccolo talismano della felicità, published by the same editor.
 When it was first published in 1928, it contained approximately 882 recipes.
 Subsequent editions included over 2,000 recipes.
 It has been called the Italian Joy of Cooking.
 It has never been out of print in Italy, and has sold more than million copies.